Glasgow Walking Food Tour with EatWalk Tours

 What Makes the Food and Drink Special?

 The dishes served are seasonally adjusted, which means you’ll be tasting what’s fresh and in season during your visit.
-Reviewers rave about the quality of food, especially the Cullen Skink, which numerous say is a must-try.
+Reviewers love the quality of food, especially the Cullen Skink, which numerous say is a must-try.
 The drinks are thoughtfully curated—three drinks that could range from local ales to whisky and cocktails, giving you a well-rounded sample of Glasgow’s beverage scene.

 The Guide: Local Experts with a Passion